10 Ways to Curb Overeating And Lose Weight

 Save half of your burger for later!

-Then I went on to read the article.
-It basically said that diets that are low in carbs or low in fat are not as effective as simply reducing the amount of overall daily calories you consume.
+I went on to read the article, and it basically said that diets which are low in carbs, or low in fat are not as effective as simply reducing the amount of overall daily calories you consume.

 #1 Slow Down When You Eat.

-In a world where people are always in a hurry it's easy to grab a big greasy burger and scarf it down with a shake in under five minutes without even thinking about it.
-But rushing through eating is bad for digestion, and allows you to eat more that you need to get full.
+In a world where people are always in a hurry, it is easy to grab a big greasy burger ,and scarf it down with a shake in under five minutes, without even thinking about it.
+However, rushing through eating is bad for digestion, and allows you to eat more that you need to get full.

 #2 Plan Your Meals.